Corrina Preece

 London based MBACP registered psychotherapist.

-Drawing on Eastern and Western philosophies, embodied practices, and existential psychotherapy, my approach helps individuals discover meaning and purpose in their lives.
-Whether you’re dealing with identity issues, stress, anxiety or depression, relationship challenges, or the search for meaning and belonging, I’m here to support you in living authentically.
+Existential psychotherapy helps individuals discover meaning and purpose in their lives.
+My approach to therapy is informed by my personal experience with embodied practice and my interest in Eastern and Western philosophy.
+Whether you’re dealing with identity issues, stress, anxiety or depression, PTSD, relationship challenges, or the search for meaning and belonging, I’m here to support you in living authentically.
 Existential psychotherapy offers clarity and freedom, addressing a wide range of experiences.

-Born in London and raised in the Middle East and the Caribbean, I bring a unique multicultural and diverse perspective to my practice.
+Born in London, raised in the Caribbean and the Middle East, I bring a multicultural and diverse perspective to my practice, rooted in ideals of feminism and social justice.
 My experience of raising children in a hetero/queer, shape-shifting, blended family has taught me firsthand the value of communication, compassion, and empathy in navigating personal and interpersonal complexities.

 (she/her)